 In this recipe, I add a little green to the mac n’ cheese with peas.
 In place of peas, you could certainly use chopped broccoli florets, chopped green beans, zucchini, or wilted spinach or kale.
 The idea is simply to add a little extra fiber and color to the dish.

 This mac n’ cheese is plant-based, of course, but it’s also gluten free.
 There are so many gluten free pastas out there these days that it makes my head spin.
 But the one that I always end up returning to is from the Tinkyada brand.
 It comes in a number of shapes, but elbows are my pick for a mac n’ cheese!

 If you’d like to add some protein to the dish, you can also use a bean/legume based pasta, like the Banza shells or Tolerant Foods elbows.
 And of course, if eating gluten free isn’t a priority for you, it’s fine to use regular pasta in the recipe instead.

 I love that this recipe requires very little prep work: just blend the sauce, boil the pasta, add whatever steamed veggies you like, and mix.
 The only bit of foresight you need is to soak your cashews ahead of time.

-I used to create mac n’ cheese with an all-cashew base, but over time I’ve come to love the thickness that results from adding beans as well — not to mention the additional boost of protein and micronutrients.
+I used to create mac n’ cheese with an all-cashew base, but over time I’ve come to love the thickness that results from adding beans as well.
+I also love the additional boost of protein and micronutrients that comes from blending legumes into the sauce.
 For those who are being mindful of fat, using a combination of beans and nuts can also be a good means of lowering fat content.

 And that’s it.
 Such a simple, yet delicious meal.

+No matter what modification you choose, I hope that it’ll be comforting and tasty.
 I wish everyone a great start to the weekend, and I’ll be back for weekend reading on Sunday.